Fact-checked by the onlinepaydaynews.com editorial team

 Can I report an illegal lender if I already paid off the loan?

 Yes.
 You can still report an illegal lender after repayment.
 Regulators use historical complaints to build pattern-based enforcement cases, and you may be eligible for restitution if a class action or enforcement action results from your complaint.
-Statutes of limitations vary, but most federal consumer claims allow 1–3 years from the date of the violation.
+Statutes of limitations vary, but most federal consumer claims allow 1 to 3 years from the date of the violation.

 Will reporting a lender hurt my credit score?